 These businesses require a licence and must comply with the relevant code of practice.
 They are also inspected regularly by Public Health Officers to check for compliance with the legislation.
 Public Health Officers also inspect complaints about business hygiene standards.

-As part of the CDC team, the Infection Control Unit also provides advice and assistance to long term residential care facilities, child care centres, schools and visiting tour groups with the management of outbreaks of communicable disease in the ACT.
+We can provide advice and assistance to long-term residential care facilities, child care centres, schools and visiting tour groups for the management of outbreaks of communicable disease in the ACT.

-As of 1 January 2015, hairdressing will no longer be a declared public health risk activity and hairdressing businesses will no longer require a licence under the ACT Public Health Act 1997 to operate.
+Hairdressing is no longer a declared public health risk activity and hairdressing businesses no longer require a licence under the ACT Public Health Act 1997 to operate.

-This document aims to provide a set of standards on infection control for businesses performing hairdressing procedures.
-The ACT Health Hairdressing Guidelines 2015 are based on the key principles of infection control.
-They include implementation of best practice hygiene procedures for personnel hygiene, equipment cleaning, premises cleaning and workplace health and safety.
+The Hairdressing Guidelines provide a set of standards on infection control for businesses who perform hairdressing procedures.
+The guidelines are based on the key principles of infection control and include best practice hygiene procedures for personnel hygiene, equipment and premises cleaning and workplace health and safety.